mbevand/florida-covid19-line-list-data/README.md

 which is the mean onset-to-death time calculated by `gamma.py`.

 Finally, it charts the forecast (`forecast_deaths.png`).
-The curves are all smoothed with a 7-day centered moving average.
+The curves are all smoothed with a 7-day simple moving average.

 The end result is a simple tool that can not only predict deaths up to ~17.8 days ahead of time, but can also estimate *past* deaths accurately: notice how